choonchernlim/front-end-stack/README.md

 * To start app development, run `npm start`.
     * This script will start webpack-dev-server.
     * Open a browser and visit `http://localhost:8080`.
-    * When you modify the source code, the configured Hot Module Deployment will automatically refresh the browser content.
+    * When you modify the source code, the configured Hot Module Replacement will automatically refresh the browser content.

 * To package for production, run `npm run build:production`.
     * This script will clean the distribution directory and create minified bundle files.